On Holy Ground: Stewardship of the Earth

 God gives—freely, fully, with no expectations of repayment.

-It’s unfortunate, really, the timing of the stewardship campaign being in the Fall when
+It’s unfortunate, really, the timing of the stewardship campaign being late in the year when

 church is making a budget for the new year.
 It makes it seem like the only motive for asking you